What is the Kabsch Algorithm?

-Below, we’ll cover the math behind the Kabsch algorithm and its implementation in NumPy, PyTorch, TensorFlow, and JAX, demonstrating both single-pair and batched computations for machine learning applications.
+Below, we’ll cover the math behind the Kabsch algorithm (and its scaling variant, the Kabsch-Umeyama algorithm) and provide complete, differentiable implementations in NumPy, PyTorch, TensorFlow, and JAX, demonstrating both single-pair and batched computations for ML applications.

 The Math